linux-surface/linux-surface/README.md

 * Dedicated Nvidia GPU (if you have a performance base on a Surface Book 1, otherwise onboard works fine)
 * Cameras (not fully supported yet)
-* Suspend (uses Connected Standby which is not supported yet)
+* Connected Standby is not supported yet

 ### Disclaimer
 * For the most part, things are tested on a Surface Book.
 While most things are reportedly fully working on other devices, your mileage may vary.
 Please look at the issues list for possible exceptions.